onetimesecret/site-policy/onetime-privacy-statement.md

 #### Third-party tracking services

-We do not use Google Analytics or similar third party tracking services.

-Certain pages on our site may set other third party cookies.
-For example, we may embed content, such as videos, from another site that sets a cookie.
-While we try to minimize these third party cookies, we can't always control what cookies this third party content sets.
+While we do not use Google Analytics or similar third-party tracking services for any purpose, some embedded content from third-party providers (such as video players) may set their own cookies or similar tracking technologies.
+These are outside of our control and are not used for our own tracking purposes.
+We recommend reviewing the privacy policies of these third-party providers if you have concerns about their cookies.

 #### Tracking

 <p class="prose dark:text-gray-300">
-  The "Do Not Track" (DNT) standard, which allowed users to set a privacy preference in their browsers to avoid tracking, is no longer widely supported or used.
-We do not track your online browsing activity on other online services over time, and we do not permit third-party services to track your activity on our site.
-Because we do not share this kind of data with third-party services or permit this kind of third-party data collection on onetimesecret.com for any of our users, and we do not track our users on third-party websites ourselves, we do not need to respond differently to an individual browser's Do Not Track setting.
+We respect user privacy and do not track your online browsing activity across other online services over time.
+While some browsers previously offered a "Do Not Track" setting, we handle all user data with privacy in mind regardless of browser settings.
 </p>

 ### How onetimesecret.com secures your information

 onetimesecret.com takes all measures reasonably necessary to protect User Personal Information from unauthorized access, alteration, or destruction; maintain data accuracy; and help ensure the appropriate use of User Personal Information.
 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.

 To enhance security and availability, we utilize CloudFlare's services for DDoS protection and content delivery.
-For users on our Global Elite plan, CloudFlare protection is optional and can be enabled upon request.
+For users on our dedicated service plans, additional security features including enhanced CloudFlare protection are available upon request (depending on the feature, additional charges may apply).

 No method of transmission, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee its absolute security.
 For more information, see our [security disclosures](/info/security/).

 ### onetimesecret.com's global privacy practices
 **Information that we collect will be stored and processed in either our European Union (EU) or United States (US) data centers**, accessible via eu.onetimesecret.com and us.onetimesecret.com respectively.
 Your data will be stored in the region you select when creating your account, in accordance with this Privacy Statement.
 We understand that we have users from different countries and regions with different privacy expectations, and we try to meet those needs.

 We provide the same standard of privacy protection to all our users around the world, regardless of their country of origin or location, and we are proud of the levels of notice, choice, accountability, security, data integrity, access, and recourse we provide.
-We have appointed a Privacy Counsel and we work hard to comply with the applicable data privacy laws wherever we do business.
+We work hard to comply with the applicable data privacy laws wherever we do business.
 Additionally, we require that if our vendors or affiliates have access to User Personal Information, they must comply with our privacy policies and with applicable data privacy laws, including signing data transfer agreements such as Standard Contractual Clause agreements.

 In particular:
 -	onetimesecret.com provides clear methods of unambiguous, informed consent at the time of data collection, when we do collect your personal data.